 The State of New York maintains an even larger facility at the Three Rivers Wildlife Management Area; this management area contains 3,462 acres and consists of land left over from an armaments plant used during World War II (the other 3,000 acres of the original armaments plant was used to create Radisson).
-The management area is used for hunting, hiking, camping, horseback riding, and for dog field trials.
-Activities tend to be less structured than those at Beaver Lake and there are no permanent.
-There are no permanent public facilities for public use (there are , and there are no permanent public facilities (State maintenance facilities on the site).
-The management area is spread across a large area of the Town northwest of Radisson and does not constitute one contiguous area, but rather three separate areas.
+The management area is used for hunting, hiking, camping, horseback riding, and dog field trials.
+Activities tend to be less structured than those at Beaver Lake.
+There are no permanent public, and there are no permanent public facilities (State maintenance facilities on the site).
+The management area is spread across a large area of the Town northwest of Radisson and does not constitute one contiguous area but rather three separate areas.